ctwhome/portfolio/src/content/2024-04-26-the-future-of-image-and-video-format/index.md

 ---
 published: true
-title: "AVIF and AV1 are the prenset & future of images and videos"
+title: AVIF and AV1 are the present and future of images and videos
-description: "For once, the Big Tech got together to create the USB-C like of the video and image formats"
+description: For once, the Big Tech got together to create the USB-C like of the video and image formats
 date: 2024-04-29
 coverImage: images/cover.avif
 displayCover: true